 Residents are required to participate in programming that combines personal life skills training and specially planned efforts to reconcile with family and the community.
 Programming supports family reunification, meaningful employment and financial stability, as well as personal adjustment.

-Academic and Employment Services
+Academic and Vocational Skills

 Some residents have had little or no formal education and lack reading and writing skills.
 Those who did not graduate high school enroll in a community GED program to earn a high school equivalency certificate.
 English as a Second Language (ESL) classes are also available in the area.
 Within the program, students are taught basic computer skills.
 Clients also may enroll in community college, universities or trade and technical schools to prepare for employment.